jstetich/LCWMD_Monitoring/Derived_Data/Make_Daily_Summaries.md

 into thresholds based on research on thermal tolerance of brook trout in streams.
-A study from Michigan and Wisconsin, showed that trout are found in streams with daily mean water temperatures as high as 25.3°C, but only if the period of exceedance of that daily average temperature is short – only one day.
+A study from Michigan and Wisconsin, showed that trout are found in streams with daily mean water temperatures as high as 25.3°C, but only if the period of exceedence of that daily average temperature is short – only one day.
 Similarly, the one day daily maximum temperature above which trout were not found was 27.6°C.

 > Wehrly, Kevin E.; Wang, Lizhu; Mitro, Matthew (2007).
 “Field‐Based
 > Estimates of Thermal Tolerance Limits for Trout: Incorporating
 > Exposure Time and Temperature Fluctuation.”
 Transactions of the
-> American Fisheries Society 136(2): 365-374.
+> American Fisheries Society 136(2):365-374.

 ``` r
 tMaxT <- 27.6   # Celsius